adityanavya7/SentimentAnalysis/README.md

 *pip install -U scikit-learn* <br />

 In order to check your installation you can use <br />
-*python -m pip show scikit-learn  # to see which version and where scikit-learn is installed python -m pip freeze  # to see all packages installed in the active virtualenv python -c "import sklearn; sklearn.show_versions()"*
+*python -m pip show scikit-learn  # to see which version and where scikit-learn is installed <br />
+python -m pip freeze  # to see all packages installed in the active virtualenv <br />
+python -c "import sklearn; sklearn.show_versions()"* <br />